network-portfolio/network-portfolio/readme.md

 * Add a project on the hub (add name, description, links, images etc)
 * Add/remove collaboratours to projects
 * Project owner and project collaboratour must both be able to approve/decline the collaboration listing.
-* Consume the hub project API to populate a personal portfolio website.
+* An API to populate the personal portfolio websites of the users.
 The project should provide a sample implementation.

 ### Roadmap
 * research